-- 117. The Auckland Unitary Plan (AUP) has replaced all former local authority district plans in the Auckland Region.
-Section 106(2)(f) of the LGA 2002 requires that this policy summarise the financial contribution provisions.
+- 117. There are a number of financial contribution provisions in the district plans and regional plans covering Auckland.
+Section 106(2)(f) of the LGA 2002, requires that this policy summarise the financial contribution provisions.
 These are set out in Schedule 6. - 118.
 The council will not require a development contribution for community facilities if, and to the extent that it has under Section 108(2)(a) of the Resource Management Act 1991, imposed a financial contribution condition on a resource consent in relation to the same development for the same purpose. - 119.
-Schedule 6 shows purposes for which the council: - a. may require a financial contribution on a resource consent in relation to a development in cases where the development is exempt from paying development contributions for the same purpose - b. requires financial contributions which are different from any purpose for which it requires development contributions under this policy. - 120.
-Nothing in this policy affects any requirement in the AUP to carry out works associated with avoiding, remedying or mitigating the adverse effects of an activity on the environment.
+Schedule 6 shows purposes for which the council: - a) may require a financial contribution on a resource consent in relation to a development in cases where the development is exempt from paying development contributions for the same purpose - b) requires financial contributions which are different from any purpose for which it requires development contributions under this policy. - 120.
+Nothing in this policy diminishes from any requirement in the unitary plan, district plan or regional plans to carry out works associated with avoiding, remedying or mitigating the adverse effects of an activity on the environment.